mesosphere/dcos-commons/docs/tutorial.md

 these different requirements.

 ## Configuration management
+For any framework, at least two components must be configured: the scheduler and the service.
+Scheduler configuration includes things like node count, deployment strategies, and security parameters.
+Service configuration includes resource settings such memory, cpu, ports, etc., as well as any configuration passed on to the underlying service.

 The DC/OS Stateful Services SDK includes logic for reading configuration from an external source (default: environment variables), detecting changes to the configuration, and redeploying